Electronic Waste (E-Waste)

 An e-waste recycling law was enacted in July of 2007 which allows Connecticut residents to properly recycle certain covered electronic devices (CEDs) such as computers, monitors, printers and televisions for free.
 This law requires municipalities to provide a free drop-off location for their residents to recycle CED’s.
 DEEP maintains a list of these residential e-waste drop-off locations on our website.
 However, more detailed information about individual town e-waste recycling programs can be found through your local recycling coordinator.
 In addition to this new recycling program, as of January 1, 2011, covered electronic devices (CEDs) are banned from the trash.

-In the meantime (while all of the drop-off locations are being established), many towns in Connecticut participate in regional, one-day collections for these devices.
+Many towns in Connecticut participate in regional, one-day collections for these devices.
 Collections are sponsored by regional trash authorities, regional planning agencies and municipalities and generally take place in the spring and fall.
 These trash authorities do these collections voluntarily and at their expense.
 To find out when the next collection will be held that you may be eligible to participate in, contact your local recycling coordinator.
 You may also want to visit the Connecticut Resources Recovery Authority’s web page on e-waste recycling .
 This web page has a listing of e-waste collection events open to residents of CRRA-member towns only.

 Please see the electronics section of our Reuse Centers and Material Exchanges web page for e-waste reuse options.
 Recycling E-Waste from Businesses